qutip/qutip/doc/installation.rst

 |
 On all platforms (Linux, Mac, Windows), QuTiP works "out-of-the-box" using the `Anaconda CE <https://store.continuum.io/cshop/anaconda>`_.
 This distribution is created by the developers of Numpy, and is free for both commercial and noncommercial use.

+As of version 2.2, QuTiP includes an optional Fortran based monte-carlo solver that has a substantial performance benefit when compared with the standard Python routine.
+In order to install this package you must have the gfortran compiler and BLAS development libraries.
+At present, these packages are only available on the Linux and OSX platforms.

 .. _install-linux: